 The Dot Notation

-Generally, when we study about Transformers, we assume that the primary and secondary voltage and currents are in phase.
-But, such is not always the case.
-In Transformer, The phase relation between primary and secondary currents and voltages depends on how each winding is wrapped around the core.
+Generally, when we study transformers, we assume that the primary and secondary voltage and currents are in phase.
+But that is not always the case.
+In a transformer, the phase relation between primary and secondary currents and voltages depends on how each winding is wrapped around the core.

 But in fig (2) you may notice that the secondary winding is wound around the core in the opposite direction from the secondary winding in fig (1).

 Consequently, the voltage induced in the Secondary winding in fig (2) is 180° out of phase as compared with the induced voltage in secondary in fig (1) and the direction of secondary current (IS) is opposite from the primary current (IP) as well.